Julie Battilana: Democratizing Work Initiative

+In May 2020, in the midst of the COVID-19 pandemic Battilana, Isabelle Ferreras, and Dominique Méda, published an op-ed calling for reforms to address the global social and economic inequalities magnified by the pandemic.
+Their call to "democratize" work was published in 43 newspapers of 36 countries, and was signed by more than 3,000 researchers around the world.
+The op-ed led to the launch of the democratizingwork.org initiative, and the publication of the book Le Manifeste Travail (Le Seuil, 2020), a collection of essays from female scholars around the world edited by Battilana, Ferreras, and Méda.

 Honors and awards

 Battilana has received multiple mentoring, teaching and academic awards.

+In 2024, Battilana was awarded an honorary doctorate from Louvain School of Management at the Université catholique du Louvain.

 In 2019, Battilana was the recipient of the Decade Award from the Academy of Management Annals for her article “How Actors Change Institutions: Towards a Theory of Institutional Entrepreneurship”.

-She was made Chevalier dans l’Ordre des Palmes Académiques in 2019.
+She was conferred as a Chevalier of the Ordre des Palmes Académiques in 2019.

 Battilana was named as a 2019 social innovation thought leader by the Schwab Foundation for Social Entrepreneurship.
-This awards recognizes experts shaping the evolution of social innovation.
+This award recognizes experts shaping the evolution of social innovation.

 Teaching

-Battilana has been teaching, since 2010, the Power and Influence course at the Harvard Business School.